Joe-Collins-1986/minesweeper/README.md

    7. Google Sheets:
       - Set up API to update with user scores and feedback to the game.
    8. os module:
-      - Used to clear console screen
+      - Used to clear console screen.
    9. time module:
-      - Used to time game
+      - Used to time game.
    10. math module:
-         - Round down seconds
+         - Round down seconds.
    11. random module:
-         - Used to randomly place mines
+         - Used to randomly place mines.
    12. pyfiglet module:
-         - Used to build aesthetically pleasing titles
+         - Used to build aesthetically pleasing titles.
    13. colorama module:
-         - Used to colour validations
+         - Used to colour validations.
    14. gspread:
-         - Used to read and update google sheets
+         - Used to read and update google sheets.
    15. google.oauth2.service_account:
-         - Allow API link to google sheets using credentials
+         - Allow API link to google sheets using credentials.

    See requirements.txt for versions of modules used.